virtual-cast/Zenject/README.md

 * Built in support for unit test, integration tests, and scene tests
 * Just-in-time injection using the LazyInject<> construct
 * Support for multiple threads for resolving/instantiating
+* Support for 'reflection baking' to eliminate costly reflection operations completely by directly modifying the generated assemblies
+* Automatic injection of game objects using ZenAutoInjecter component

 ## <a id="installation"></a>Installation